 How the UK is short‑changing its own pensioners abroad

 Imagine working your whole life in the UK, paying your National Insurance, and retiring with the promise of a state pension that’s meant to support you in your later years.
-Now imagine that pension slowly shrinking year by year—not because you did anything wrong, but because you chose to live somewhere sunny, peaceful, or affordable.
+Now imagine that pension slowly shrinking year by year – not because you did anything wrong, but because you chose to live somewhere sunny, peaceful, or affordable.
 Frozen pensions mean you’re lost earnings.

-These so-called “frozen pensioners” receive no annual increases to their UK state pension.
-Unlike pensioners in Britain, the EU, or the US—where annual rises are guaranteed by “reciprocal agreements”—those living in Thailand or other Commonwealth nations are stuck with the same amount they were first paid, even 20 years later.
+Unlike pensioners in Britain, the EU, the Philippines or the US, where annual rises are guaranteed by “reciprocal agreements”.
+However those living in Thailand and most other popular expat destinations are stuck with the same amount they were first paid, even up to 20 years later.

 The Cost of Loyalty